microsoft/NativeKeras/README.md

 * Torch's Tensor library: Copy the result folder of __MAKE_INSTALL__ under the nativekeras solution, renaming it to __th7__.
 * CNTK: Create a folder called __cntk__ under the solution.
 From the CNTK repository, copy __CNTK/Source/CNTKv2LibraryDll/API__ folder to the newly created __cntk__ folder under the solution.
 Now you have __cntk/API__.
 Similary, from the CNTK repository copy __CNTK/x64/Release_CpuOnly__, to __cntk/Release_CpuOnly__.

+The CNTK version changes rapidly, I usually have to update the CNTK library name in the Visual Studio linker input section.

 After these two steps, I would expect the project to build.